-Potential Environmental Impact Significance Determination (Before Mitigation) 2015 EIR Mitigation Measures Significance Determination (After Mitigation) in changes of community character or cohesion in the Project study area.
+Table ES-1.
+Summary o Potential Environmental Significance Determination Significance Impact (Before Mitigation) 2015 EIR Mitigation Measures Determination (After Mitigation) in changes of community character or cohesion in the Project study area.
 The revised Project would not change the significance conclusions or result in any new significant impacts not previously identified in the 2015 Draft EIR.
 Transportation Threshold 3.11-A: Would the revised Project generate more VMT than accounted for in the MTP/SCS?
 Railroad Bridge Crossings and Passenger Train Layover Facility No Impact.
 The revised Project would not result in generation of VMT greater than accounted for in the MTP/SCS.
 The revised Project would not change the significance conclusions or result in any new significant impacts not previously identified in the 2015 Draft EIR.
 Not Applicable.
 Not Applicable.
 Threshold 3.11-B: Would the revised Project cause traffic delays or detours during construction activities?
 Railroad Bridge Crossings and Passenger Train Layover Facility Potentially Significant.
 While most of the construction activity would occur within the UPRR right-of-way (ROW), construction of certain elements of the revised Project could affect drivers, transit service users, bicyclists, Railroad Bridge Crossings and Passenger Train Layover Facility Mitigation Measure TRA-2: Implement site-specific construction traffic management plan (TMP).
 CCJPA, in coordination with UPRR, shall prepare site-specific TMPs for each road crossing prior to the initiation of construction.
 UPRR shall be responsible for project management or may contract with one or more construction management firms to in ensure that construction contractors' crews and schedules are coordinated and that the plans and TMP Railroad Bridge Crossings and Passenger Train Layover Facility Less than Significant.
-The revised Project would not change the significance conclusions or result in an new significant impacts no previously identified in the 2015 Draft EIR.
+The revised Project would not change the significance conclusions or result in any new significant impacts not previously identified in the 2015 Draft EIR.

 Potential Environmental Impact Significance Determination (Before Mitigation) 2015 EIR Mitigation Measures Significance Determination (After Mitigation) and pedestrians during construction activities. specifications are being followed.
 The TMPs shall address the specific steps to be taken before, during, and after construction to minimize transportation impacts on all modes, including the mitigation measures and environmental commitments identified in this environmental document.
 Such measures include but are not limited to signage, flagging, limits on periods of closure, and provision for passage of emergency vehicles during construction.
-UPRR shall be responsible for developing the TMPs in consultation with the applicable transportation entities listed below. • Caltrans for state and federal roadway facilities. • Local agencies including City of Sacramento, County of Sacramento, City of Citrus Heights, and City of Roseville for local transportation facilities such as roads and bike paths. • Transit providers, including but not limited to, Regional Transit and Roseville Transit. • Rail operators. • U.S. Coast Guard. • City and county parks departments. • California Department of Parks and Recreation (DPR) for work in the American River Parkway.
-UPRR shall ensure that the TMPs are implemented prior to beginning construction at any given site, including in-water construction sites.
-If necessary to minimize unexpected operational impacts or delays experienced during real-time construction, UPRR shall be responsible for modifying the
+UPRR shall be responsible for developing the TMPs in consultation with the applicable transportation entities listed below.
+Caltrans for state and federal roadway facilities.
+Local agencies including City of Sacramento, County of Sacramento, City of Citrus Heights, and City of Roseville for local transportation facilities such as roads and bike paths.
+Transit providers, including but not limited to, Regional Transit and Roseville Transit.
+Rail operators.
+U.S. Coast Guard.
+City and county parks departments.
+California Department of Parks and Recreation (DPR) Sacramento County Department of Regional Parks for work in the American River Parkway.